-Composition: During 2021, the Audit Committee consisted of four non-executive Directors (although this reduced to three from 27th April).
+Composition: During 2022, the Audit Committee consisted of four non-executive Directors.
 Other non-executive Directors, executive Directors and Senior Managers attend by invitation.

 Main Functions: The Committee considers matters of internal and external audit arrangements, systems of control and financial reporting.
 The Society is required to take reasonable care to establish and maintain such systems and controls as are appropriate to its business.
 The Committee receives an Internal Audit report at each meeting on the risk management and adequacy of controls within particular business areas.
 The Committee reviews and challenges, where necessary, the actions and judgements of management.